impap-byte/gokturk-elektronik-youtube/README.md

 - Practical applications of sensors and modules
 - Embedded programming tips and tricks

-Subscribe to the channel to stay updated:[Göktürk Elektronik](https://www.youtube.com/@gokturkelektronik)
+Subscribe to the channel to stay updated: [Göktürk Elektronik](https://www.youtube.com/@gokturkelektronik)

 ---